tosc/vim/README.md

 ## OPTIONS

-Add any of these lines to your vimrc to disable certain parts of the vimrc.
+Uncomment any of these lines from your vimrc to disable certain parts of the vimrc.
-These lines must be above ``source ~/git/vim/.vimrc``
 `` let g:minimalMode = 1 ``  - If you are on a slow computer but still want most of the functionality.
 `` let g:disablePlugins = 1 ``  - Don't use any plugins.
+`` let g:disableExternal = 1 ``  - Don't autostart external completion engines.
+(Eclim and omnisharp)

 ## TROUBLESHOOTING
 ### Code-Completion